An Introduction to FUT Hair Transplants

 Potential Risks and Complications

-Like any surgical procedure FUT is not completely without risk, but serious complications are uncommon and most possible side effects are minor and only temporary:
+Like any surgical procedure FUT is not completely without risk, but serious complications are uncommon and most possible side effects are minor (redness, swelling, numbness, etc.) and only temporary.

 - Pain/Discomfort: Patients may describe discomfort in a donor or recipient body site for a length of time, which can range from a few days up to several months post-surgery.